 Setting up development environments can be time-consuming and updating them can lead engineers down rabbit holes that shouldn’t be there in the first place.
 Through the power of VMs, containers, or even Kubernetes, you can standardize the dev environments for everybody on your team, packaged with all the tools and dependencies needed for a given project.
-We use Docker images for this.

 Adding integrations, firewalls, security scans, and collaboration tools into the dev environment is much smoother when it is hosted in your cloud.
 Not only is it easier to configure, but the tools in your pipeline will not be bottlenecked if they are in the same place as you develop, with sufficient resources.

-An ActiveState study found that over 50% of developers struggle with issues in their build pipelines around security, stability, and dependencies.
 Cloud development allows organizations to “shift left” a lot of these policies into the development step, detecting these problems in real-time or even preventing them from happening in the first place.

 Developers continue to adopt the mindset of “focus on the code, not the infrastructure.”
 Migrating to cloud development takes this one step further.
 By nature, it eliminates a lot of the existing friction that typically comes when writing code, while also introducing a smooth developer experience, integrations, and security at a scale that previously wouldn’t be possible.